Hooding Frequently Asked Questions

 All degree recipients who wish to participate in the Hooding Ceremony must register by May 4, 2018.
 This deadline applies to all those wishing to participate in Hooding, including those defending between May 4 and May 22, 2018.

 Q: When will I receive my ticket packet?

 A: All ticket packets will be mailed out Friday, May 11, 2018.
-If you selected to pick up your tickets, ticket packets will be available for pick up on Monday, May 14, 2018 in Clio Hall.
+If you opted to pick up your tickets, ticket packets will be available for pick up on Monday, May 14, 2018, in Clio Hall.
 Office hours for ticket pick up are 8:45 a.m. to 4:30 p.m.
-All tickets must be picked up by Thursday, May 31, 2018 at 4:30pm. *For those students defending between May 4-22, tickets will not be mailed and must be picked up.
+All tickets must be picked up by Thursday, May 31, 2018, at 4:30 p.m.
+For those students defending between May 4 and May 22, tickets will not be mailed and must be picked up.

 Q: What happens if I register for Hooding, but don’t defend in time for the June degree list?